 First, you have to realize Michael Jordan is over 50 years old.
 He hasn’t played professional basketball in a decade or so.

 He has a partnership with Nike to create the Michael Jordan brand of basketball shoes.
 Today, the Jordan brand has 58% market share even though he has been retired for years!

 The Nike stand-alone brand has 34% market share as is.
 Combined, Nike has a 92% market share — which is remarkable.

 Second, as you learn more about his personality, you see that his drive to win is extreme… bordering on mental illness.

 I’m certainly not advocating this approach, but it is fascinating to observe his mindset.

-It's also interesting to see how it has played out over the last 3 decades and how his "must win" mind struggles with a 50-year-old body.
+It’s also interesting to see how it has played out over the last 3 decades and how his “must-win” mind struggles with an over 50-year-old body.

-For example, as a part owner of a NBA basketball team, his team recently recruited the second best college player in the United States.
+For example, as a part-owner of an NBA basketball team, his team recently recruited the second-best college player in the United States.